lvb5/LUComptonScatter/README.md

 ## Installation

-In order to install this package run the following in the `julia` REPL
+In order to install this package run the following in the `julia` REPL:

 ```
 julia> using Pkg